anushka318/ECE143_project/README.md

 **9. How does anxiety and satisfaction with life as we consider indviduals from different age groups?**

 **10. How do all these factors correlate with each other?
-Basically,  where do we focus on for reduces GAD,SPIN and higher SWL scores?**
+Basically,  where do we focus on for reduces GAD, SPIN and higher SWL scores?**